Qiskit/qiskit-code-assistant-vscode/README.md

 | `qiskit-vscode.accept-suggestion` | `Tab` | Accept the model-generated suggestion |
 | `qiskit-vscode.handle-get-completion` | `Ctrl+.`                | Generate suggestions |

+## Telemetry

+The Telemetry can be disabled by unchecking the `qiskitCodeAssistant.enableTelemetry` setting or turning `off` the `telemetry.telemetryLevel` setting:

+   > **NOTE**: The telemetry does not collect your code nor the suggested code completions.
+What is collected is whether a code suggestion was accepted or dismissed.

 ## Terms of use

 * [End User License Agreement (EULA)](https://github.com/Qiskit/qiskit-code-assistant-vscode/blob/main/docs/EULA.md) acceptance required before starting to use the model